microchimerism/MCLA/README.md

 ## Setup of the MCLA

 The setup of the MCLA involves two steps: using R scripts for preprocessing and then starting the MCLA in a Shiny Server environment.
-The MCLA is designed for easy customization of the literature dataset, including downloading and preprocessing a custom literature dataset or modifying filter keywords.

-The necessary files are mostly text files for customizing the literature tool can be found at:
-- `preprocessing/data/`: Define the PubMed queries in `PubMedSearch_Parameters_*.xlsx` and the predefined "Filter Settings" in `Filters__*.csv`.
-- `preprocessing/pubmed.R`: Define displayed columns for created literature dataset.
-- `web_app/global.R`: Define general runtime settings.

 ### Downloading and Preprocessing the Literature Dataset